jamesheald/COIN/README.md

 ```
 Here 'directory' is the full path to the root folder of the package.

-Also download and add COIN.m to the search path.
+Also add COIN.m to the search path.

 ## The model